rigidus/lido-improvement-proposals/LIPS/lip-3.md

 To observe voting and activate voting results, there must be a transparent method available to participants.
 At the moment, activation is performed manually.
 We can create a resource that will track the current votes, the strength of votes and enactment

+## Details about Easy Track Grant Distibution

+Gnosis Safe is a multi-signature wallet suitable for grant distribution.
+To transfer money, multiple signatures of several responsible persons are required.
+These responsible persons ensure the security of grant budgets.
+The DAO elects these responsible persons (delegates) through a general vote.Delegates can be removed by a general vote.
+When such a vote is initiated, the distribution authority shall be suspended.

+Snapshot allows communities to do token holder votes off-chain.
+The voting result is verifiable, and the voting process is tamper-resistant (with votes and relayer receipts stored in IPFS).
+The main weakness of this approach is that the votes are not submitted and broadcast on chain, so a trusted entity is required to review the final vote count and enact the results.
+The simplest solution is to trust the delegates, but we can use other methods that complicate the collusion, for example, randomly choosing a trusted entity.

+To prevent malicious actions, users will need to make a security deposit when triggering proposals.
+Other participants can initiate a dispute if conspiracy is suspected, leading to a fallback to a general vote.
+Details of the fallback mechanism are being worked out.

 # Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).